Diglettss/Flashcards/planning/project_proposal.md

 ## **Open Questions**

-We will need to research many things, such as: how to save the user's progress if they need to finish their flashcards later, & how to create folders for organizing.
+We will need to research many things, such as how to save the user's progress if they need to finish their flashcards later, & how to create folders for organizing.
 For the stretch features, we will need to research how to implement timers, the customizing options, & basically everything else there.